ritterim/rimdev-blog/src/content/posts/2024-04-16-archive-nuget-packages-from-gitub.md

 https://nuget.pkg.github.com/{organization_name}/download/{package_name}/{version}/{package_name}.{version}.nupkg
 ```

-This endpoint isn't on their official documentation but there is threads of multiple people using it and I've tested it out myself.
+This endpoint isn't on their official documentation but there's multiple threads of people using it and I've tested it out myself.

 ## Bring it all together

 Knowing the endpoint exist is just half the battle, you'll need to know more about the package and it history if you want to be able to do a full archive.
 Luckily we can use their api to get the information we need.
 For these examples we're going to focus on the organization endpoints since most popular packages are associated to an organization, but you can easily change the endpoints based on the package.
-For a full list of endpoint you can checkout [Github's API documentation](https://docs.github.com/en/rest)
+For a full list of endpoint you can checkout [Github's API documentation](https://docs.github.com/en/rest).

 ### Getting all the package